10 ramen restaurants in Tokyo recommended by "Nari Gourmand Tokyo", who visits 300 restaurants annually!

 2. Yutenji [Hakata Ramen Ryu]

-Hakata Ramen Ryu in Yutenji offers a rich and distinct tonkotsu broth that faithfully recreates the flavors of Fukuoka and Dazaifu.
+Hakata Ramen Ryu in Yutenji offers a rich and distinct tonkotsu broth that faithfully recreates the flavors of Dazaifu, Fukuoka.
 The thin noodles pair perfectly with the sweet and flavorful tonkotsu soup.
 The option with egg yolk is also appealing.
-Personally, although they like Hakata's Hacchan, this hidden gem in Tokyo allows one to enjoy authentic tonkotsu ramen reminiscent of that taste.
+This hidden gem in Tokyo reminds me of my vaforite ramen restaurant in Hakata, "Hacchan", and allows me to enjoy authentic tonkotsu ramen in the city, Tokyo.

 3. Ramen Jazzy Beats / Nakameguro